VolatileCarbon/vim-config/README.md

 # vim-config
-Repo of my vimrc and .vim folder.
+Repo of my vimrc and a script to install it along with pathogen and numerous plugins.